-- This table will list products from a category called ‘clothes’ with their image, name, full description, overall star rating, and affiliate link buttons.
+- This table will list products from a category with the slug ‘womens-clothes’.
+It includes column for image, name, full description, overall star rating, and affiliate link buttons.
 Replace ‘clothes’ with the slug of the category you want to list in the table.

 - The description may be the full review that you have written, or your description of the product.
 If you prefer, you can reduce the description length to show an excerpt, and customers can click through to the read the rest on the single product page.
 Or if you don’t want customers to be able to access the single product page, add

 links="none"to the shortcode.
 This will disable all the links, so the only action that people will be able to take is to click your affiliate links!

 - The product reviews column will contain the average star rating, based on reviews that other visitors to your website have added.
 (The stars will be blank at first, as there are no reviews yet.)

 Add extra product data to the comparison table

 When you added your products earlier, you added various types of data such as title, description, price, categories and tags.
 All of this can be displayed in the WooCommerce product comparison table.

 If you need to store and display even more data about the products, then you can do this by creating WooCommerce custom fields and taxonomies.
 Each of these can also be displayed as columns in the table.
 For example, you can use these to store technical data that will help customers to check the suitability of each product.